Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

-Additionally, some participants had higher standards for safeguarding children's privacy.
+Additionally, some participants described applying protections selectively and contextually, guided by both legal mandates and considerations of dignity.
 For example, P3-PM highlighted that their product team thoughtfully balanced children's privacy needs with parents' caregiving requirements while designing and developing smart desk lamp devices equipped with camera sensors.
 P3-PM shared, \textit{``We gathered requirements from parents, and while most wanted constant monitoring features, we prioritized protecting children's privacy over providing extensive monitoring capabilities to parents.
-Even video calls require children's approval on their end.''} Similarly, P12-PM mentioned that their product team implemented \textit{``higher privacy standards''} to protect children's data, deciding that data collected by smart baby monitors would only be streamed in real time and not stored.
+Even video calls require children's approval on their end.''} Participants explicitly connected these choices to legal obligations under POPCPI for children’s data and to culturally-grounded commitments to dignity-respecting design.
+Several noted that they maintained these protections even when they believed that parents favored continuous monitoring.
+Similarly, P12-PM mentioned that their product team implemented \textit{``higher privacy standards''} to protect children's data, deciding that data collected by smart baby monitors would only be streamed in real time and not stored.
+These decisions were presented as a negotiation between perceived user attitudes, relevant legal frameworks (e.g., POPCPI), and broader cultural expectations.
 However, P17-EN noted the absence of specific data protection measures for children, explaining that from an algorithmic standpoint, there is no clear distinction between adult and child data with respect to privacy considerations.